Seaham Red Star F.C.

 Seaham Red Star Football Club is a football club based in Seaham, England.
 They joined the Wearside League in 1979 as Seaham Colliery Welfare Red Star.
 In the 1978–79 season, they reached the 5th round of the FA Vase.
 In 1984, they changed to their present name.
 For the 2014–15 season, they are members of Northern League Division Two.
 Seaham were confirmed second division champions on 28 March 2015 and will return to Division One for the 2015–16 season.
-The Club has a focus on producing local players and providing a platform for talented local players to play Northern League football.
+The club has a focus on producing local players and providing a platform for talented local players to play Northern League football.

 History

+Formation

 Seaham Red Star are named after the pub in which they were formed.
 A Sunday morning side in 1973, they are now widely regarded as one of the Northern League's leading clubs.

-Much of the credit for the Club's early development belongs to Ralph Pigg, the initial Secretary, and Larry Phillips, the Club's first Manager.
+Much of the credit for the club's early development belongs to Ralph Pigg, the initial Secretary, and Larry Phillips, the club's first Manager.
 The pair, supported by a small committee, entered a side in the Houghton and District League and, after a promising first season, made a successful application to join the Northern Alliance League in 1974.
 After a further five fairly successful seasons, the Club felt sufficiently confident to join the then highly competitive Wearside League in 1979.
 This confidence was soon justified, the Club winning the Durham Challenge Cup in 1980 and the League and League Cup "double" in 1981–82.
 In 1983, they were elected to the Northern League Second Division and, after some near misses, eventually gained promotion to the First Division in the 1987–88 season.

+1980s and 1990s

 Bryan Mayhew took over as Chairman of the Club in 1986 and, with able support from former Secretaries, Harry Hobson and John McBeth and a small hardworking committee – in particular Reg Atkinson, Dave Copeland, Jim Ferguson and John Smith – the Club enjoyed First Division status for an unbroken fourteen seasons.
 Notable successes during this period, included finishing third in 1993–94, winning the League Cup in 1992–93 and, after leading the table for most of the season, finishing second in 1999–00.
 Mayhew was also a prime mover in getting the League to join the National Pyramid, calling the Special General Meeting of clubs which eventually led to the historic decision being made.

 Just two years after finishing runners-up in the First Division, the Club suffered its first ever relegation in its near thirty years history.
-Even worse was to follow when, as a result of dwindling committee support, officials took the reluctant step of tendering the Club's resignation from the League.
+Even worse was to follow when, as a result of dwindling committee support, officials took the reluctant step of tendering the club's resignation from the League.

 However, following a positive response from a number of local people keen to see the Club continue, a new committee was formed under the chairmanship of John Smith and the resignation was withdrawn.